AlphaQ6353/Concurrent-WebScraper/Readme.md

 - This program uses a mutex for the counter and to synchronize access to shared variables across goroutines.
 - Error handling is implemented for failed requests to websites.
+- Uses channels to send message to user about the Scraped data.